AntonioFasano/winfire.js/README.md

 [github.com/AntonioFasano/winfire.js](https://github.com/AntonioFasano/winfire.js)

-This JScript script helps managing Windows Firewall, setting per per interface rules.
+Winfire helps managing Windows Firewall, setting  per interface rules.
-You can use it interactively or inside your own scripts, creating Windows Firewall rules.
+You can use it interactively or inside your own scripts for creating Windows Firewall rules.

 Winfire has been tested under Windows 7.
 It is based on [Windows Firewall with Advanced Security Interfaces](http://msdn.microsoft.com/en-us/library/windows/desktop/ff956124).
 The minimum supported client for this API is Windows Vista and  the minimum supported server is Windows Server 2008.
+Winfire is based on JScript for Microsoft .NET Framework.

-Note: You need  elevated privileges to modify Windows Firewall settings and so for `winfire.js` too.
+Note: You need  elevated privileges to modify Windows Firewall settings and so for `winfire`.

 How to run winfire in your favourite shell